Tribune near plan to sell Newsday to News Corp

 Newspaper analyst John Morton said Newsday "makes more than enough money to cover the Post's losses."
 The company had a cash flow of about $80 million in 2007, according to a source with knowledge of the discussions.

 "The combined operation would be profitable," Morton said.
 "There would be some administrative and production cost savings but the real goal would be to combine the advertising appeal and sell that jointly for advertisers that want both Long Island and New York City coverage."

-Analysts said a combined operation would also place News Corp's New York Post in a much stronger position against Daily News.
+Analysts said a combined operation would also place News Corp's New York Post in a much stronger position against its main tabloid rival, the New York Daily News.